Good eCommerce web design is crucial for turning website visitors into customers.

-No matter how good your online advertisements are, you could be losing valuable customers if your website is not optimized for sales.
+No matter how good your online advertisements are, you could be losing valuable customers if your online store is not optimized for sales.

-You could also be wasting your valuable ad dollars if visitors click off of your site the second they get to it.
+You could also be wasting your valuable ad dollars if visitors click off your site the second they get to it.

 1. Keep the user in mind

 That’s why you should keep the user in mind with every single decision you make when it comes to your ecommerce website design.

-Get a second opinion by enlisting a friend or even hiring somebody to look over your website.
-Have them rate your site on usability, navigational ease, visual appeal, and overall satisfaction.
+Get a second opinion by enlisting a friend or even hiring somebody to look over your website is user-friendly.

 2. Utilize simple website design

 Minimalist websites are consistently rated as more visually appealing and more trustworthy than visually complex websites.

-To simplify the design of your site, take away any unnecessary information and utilize a minimalistic design theme with plenty of white space.
+Take away any unnecessary information and utilize a minimalistic design theme with plenty of white space.

 …(usually the top right corner) that allows users to easily view items they have added to their cart.

-Just make sure the icon is something recognizable like a shopping cart or a shopping bag.
+Just make sure the icon updates real-time and is something recognizable like a shopping cart or a shopping bag.

-Since this is one of the most important buttons on your entire website, we recommend making it stand out by using a bright color that sticks out from the background.
+We recommend making it stand out by using a bright color that sticks out from the background.